Pinetop Sparks: Death

 There were rumors that the brothers did not always get along and did not have steady employment.
 They also frequently had run-ins with the law.
-Pinetop drank heavily, and Lindberg killed a man (in self-defense), for which he spent time in the workhouse in 1937.
+Pinetop drank heavily, and Marion killed a man (in self-defense), for which he spent time in the workhouse in 1937.
 Pinetop died, apparently of poisoning, in 1935.
 Townsend, however, claims that Pinetop was in the habit of never saying no to a gig; playing all throughout the weekend and consequently working 24 hours without sleep.
 It was these work habits, combined with heavy drinking (to stay awake) that led to Pinetop's death.
 "He just done burned himself out", according to Townsend.
+His brother also cited exhaustion as the cause.

 Pinetop Sparks' grave went unmarked for nearly eight decades, before a fan club finally honored him.
-In 2014, 78 years after Sparks' death, thanks to the work of a non-profit organization, the Killer Blues Headstone Project, a headstone was laid at Father Dickson Cemetery in Crestwood, Missouri, a historically black cemetery in St Louis.
+In 2013, 78 years after Sparks' death, thanks to the work of a non-profit organization, the Killer Blues Headstone Project, a headstone was laid at Father Dickson Cemetery in Crestwood, Missouri, a historically black cemetery in St. Louis.
 A keyboard adorned the lower casing of the stone, with his name, dates of birth and death, and the epitaph "Every Day I Have the Blues".